 Biomedical engineering is the application of the principles and problem-solving techniques of engineering to biology and medicine.
-This is evident throughout healthcare, from diagnosis and analysis to treatment and recovery, and has entered the public conscience though the proliferation of implantable medical devices, such as pacemakers and artificial hips, to more futuristic technologies such as stem cell engineering and the 3-D printing of biological organs.
+This is evident throughout healthcare, from diagnosis and analysis to treatment and recovery, and has entered the public conscience through the proliferation of implantable medical devices, such as pacemakers and artificial hips, to more futuristic technologies such as stem cell engineering and 3-D printing of biological organs.

 Biomedical engineering focuses on the advances that improve human health and health care at all levels.

 The degree program aims to produce engineers who can contribute back to society through innovation, entrepreneurship, and leadership.
 Graduates will be equipped with a strong foundation suitable for a flexible range of careers across R&D, product design, and manufacturing in the Biomedical engineering industries or for further education.

 Biomedical engineers differ from other engineering disciplines that have an influence on human health in that biomedical engineers use and apply an intimate knowledge of modern biological principles in their engineering design process.
 Aspects of mechanical engineering, electrical engineering, chemical engineering, materials science, chemistry, mathematics, and computer science and engineering are all integrated with human biology in biomedical engineering to improve human health, whether it be an advanced prosthetic limb or a breakthrough in identifying proteins within cells.